 Welcome to our flight search engine comparison.
-Here we put together some thoughts and reviews on the most common flight search engines.
-If you had different experiences or if miss your favourite flight search engine, send us a message or comment below the article.
-We will add your favourites to our flight search engine comparison.
+In this review we compare the best flight search engines.
+If you had different experiences or if miss your favorite website, send us a message or comment below the article, and we will also add your favorite flight search engine to our comparison.

 Flight Search Engines

 When it comes to your favourite flight search, personal preferences always play a big role.
 Some people prefer flight search engines with a cleaner user interface, others need more comprehensive data or rare payment options.